electricimp/impTest/README.md

 ### GitHub Credentials Configuration

-The command *imptest github* generates or updates GitHub credentials config file.
+The command *imptest github* generates or updates GitHub credentials in config file.
 The credentials will be used to include external sources [from GitHub](#include-from-github)